-The uses permitted in the Natural Feature Conservation Area designation shall be:
+The uses permitted in the Natural Heritage System Area designation shall be:

-i) legally existing uses, buildings and structures;

-- ii) replacement of legally existing uses, buildings and structures as well as additions and other modifications to existing uses, buildings and structures, including the addition of accessory uses, buildings and structures; - iii) fish, wildlife and conservation management; - iv) recreational nature viewing and related trail uses; - v) stormwater and erosion control facilities sited, designed and constructed in a way that minimizes negative impacts on natural systems subject to the provisions of Section 11.4.2 iv) but only if they have been demonstrated to be necessary in the public interest after all alternatives have been considered; - vi) essential public and private utilities, including roads sited, designed and constructed in a way that minimizes negative impacts on natural systems, subject to the provisions of Section 11.4.2 iv) but only if the need for the project has been demonstrated and there is no reasonable alternative.
+- i) Legally existing uses, buildings and structures; - ii) Replacement of legally existing uses, buildings and structures; - iii) Fish, wildlife and conservation management; - iv) Recreational nature viewing and related trail uses; and, - v) Essential public and private infrastructure, such as roads sited, designed and constructed in a way that minimizes negative impacts on natural systems, subject to the provisions of Section 11.5.2.4 but only if the need for the project has been demonstrated and there is no reasonable alternative.

-11.4.2.3 Permitted Buildings and Structures
+11.5.2.3 Permitted Buildings and Structures

-Buildings and structures shall generally be prohibited, except for those related to the permitted uses.
+Buildings and structures shall be generally prohibited, except those related to the permitted uses.